STS-107: Insignia

 The mission insignia itself is the only patch of the shuttle program that is entirely shaped in the orbiter's outline.
-The central element of the patch is the microgravity symbol, µg, flowing into the rays of the astronaut symbol.
+The central element of the patch is the microgravity symbol, μg, flowing into the rays of the astronaut symbol.

 The mission inclination is portrayed by the 39-degree angle of the astronaut symbol to the Earth's horizon.
 The sunrise is representative of the numerous experiments that are the dawn of a new era for continued microgravity research on the International Space Station and beyond.
 The breadth of science and the exploration of space is illustrated by the Earth and stars.
 The constellation Columba (the dove) was chosen to symbolize peace on Earth and the Space Shuttle Columbia.
 The seven stars also represent the mission crew members and honor the original astronauts who paved the way to make research in space possible.
 Six stars have five points, the seventh has six points like a Star of David, symbolizing the Israeli Space Agency's contributions to the mission.

 An Israeli flag is adjacent to the name of Payload Specialist Ramon, who was the first Israeli in space.
 The crew insignia or 'patch' design was initiated by crew members Dr. Laurel Clark and Dr. Kalpana Chawla.
 First-time crew member Clark provided most of the design concepts as Chawla led the design of her maiden voyage STS-87 insignia.
 Clark also pointed out that the dove in the Columba constellation was mythologically connected to the explorers the Argonauts who released the dove.

+Wake-up calls

+Throughout the shuttle program, sleeping astronauts were often awakened each morning by songs and short pieces of music chosen by their families, friends, and Mission Control, a tradition dating back to the Gemini and Apollo programs.
+While the crew of STS-107 worked shifts in "red" and "blue" teams to work around the clock, on this mission each shift was still awoken with a "wake-up call"; the only other two-shift shuttle mission to do so was STS-99.